fuzzylabs/evidently-monitoring-pattern/README.md

 - The inference server: this is a model server that will return a price prediction when a request is sent to the server.
 The request would consists of the features of a house such as the number of bedrooms, etc...
 After a prediction is made by the model, the server would send the predictions along with the features to the metric server.

-- The Evidently metric server: this is the Evidently metrics server which will monitor the predictions output by the inferenece server to detect data drift and outliers.
+- The Evidently metric server: this is the Evidently metrics server which will monitor both the inputs and outputs of the inferenece server to calculate the metrics for data drift.

 - Prometheus: once the Evidently monitors have produced some metrics, they will be logged into Prometheus's database as time series data.

 - Grafana: this is what we can use to visualise the metrics produced by Evidently in real time.
 A pre-built dashboard for visualising data drift is include in the `dashboards` directory.

-### How are the data generated?
+### How are the data generated? <a name="data"></a>

 Within the `datasets` folder, 1 reference and 2 production datasets were generated (drift & no drift).

-For the no data drift production dataset, the number of bedrooms (which is currently the only features for data drift monitoring) for each row of data is generated using the same distribution as the reference dataset to ensure that the same distribution, thus no data drift will be detected.
+For the no data drift production dataset, the number of bedrooms (which is currently the only features for data drift monitoring) for each row of data is generated using the same distribution as the reference dataset to ensure that no data drift will be detected.

 For the data drift dataset, the number of bedrooms is generated using a skewed distribution of the the reference's dataset.
 At the moment, from the reference dataset, if 7 bedrooms has the lowest probability distribution, then the `generate_dataset_for_demo.py` script will always generate a value of 7 to ensure data drfit.
 But this can be modified.